Benendead/DandyHacks2018_LSTMjazz/README.md

 This is an ongoing project working to use LSTMs to generate novel jazz improvisations over given chord progressions.

 ### Date
 Started at the DandyHacks 2018 hackathon in October 2018.
-Ongoing to present.
+Continuing into present.

 ### Goals
 My main goal with this project is to familiarize myself with concepts involved with LSTM networks, continue to build my Keras